speculatrix/zbx-backup/README.md

 Also you can contact me with vk.com or Telegram: https://vk.com/asand3r  @asand3r
 This script makes simple backup of Zabbix instance.
 Current stable verson:
-<b>0.6</b>
+<b>0.6.1</b>

 ## Main features
-- Dumps the database with two ways;
+- Database backup with mysqldump or Percona Xtrabackup;
-- Can exclude tables in the database (mysqldump only);
+- Exclude database tables (mysqldump only);
-- Saves pointed catalogs of filesystem;
-- Writes errors to logfile;
+- Add some catalogs to the backup files (hardcoded);
+- Write logile;
-- Configurable old copies rotation;
+- Old copies rotation;
-- Final result compression with couple of utilities
+- Final result compression with couple of utilities;
+- Autocompletion script for bash-completion;
+- Separate tables backup (config or data tables).

 ## TODO List
-- [x] Add autocompletion script for bash-completion
-- [x] Separate tables backup (config or data tables)
 - [ ] Add PostgreSQL support

 ## Usage of current stable